tableclothdotdev/tablecloth-melange/README.md

-# Tablecloth-rescript
+# Tablecloth-melange

 [![CircleCI](https://circleci.com/gh/darklang/tablecloth.svg?style=shield)](https://circleci.com/gh/darklang/tablecloth)
 [![Npm](https://badge.fury.io/js/tablecloth-rescript.svg)](https://www.npmjs.com/package/tablecloth-rescript)

 Tablecloth is a library that shims over various standard libraries so they have the same function and module names, which using idiomatic types and patterns in each language.

-This is the Rescript implementation, which uses Belt, pipe-first, and camelCase.
+This is the Melange implementation, which uses Belt, pipe-first, and camelCase.

 **Tablecloth is alpha-quality software, and is pre-1.0.
 It is currently undergoing some significant shifts and some libraries listed below are not available yet.